nytimes/covid-19-data/README.md

 * Georgia

 Starting April 12th, our case count excludes cases labeled by the state as "Non-Georgia Resident" leading to a one day drop in cases.
 These cases were previously included as cases with "Unknown" county.

+* Alabama

+Alabama's numbers for April 17th contained an [error](https://twitter.com/ALPublicHealth/status/1251531524958289920) in reporting of lab test results that the state is working to correct.

 * Kansas City, Mo.